The Magic of Induction: Unveiling the Pot that Cooks with Lightning Speed!

 Avoid Sliding: When cooking, avoid sliding your induction pot on the cooktop’s surface.
 Lift the pot instead to prevent scratches or damage to the glass.

 Keep it Clean: Regularly clean your induction pot with mild soap and water.
-Avoid using abrasive cleaners or scouring pads that may the surface.
+Avoid using abrasive cleaners or scouring pads that may scratch the surface.

 Store Properly: When not in use, store your induction pot in a safe and dry place.
 Avoid stacking heavy objects on top of it to prevent any potential damage.